-Bachelor of Science in Nursing Program-Specific Policies
+Nursing Program - Specific Policies

 Admissions Requirements.
-The BSN program requires applicants to have an associate degree or diploma in nursing from a nursing program.
+The RN to BSN Completion Program requires applicants to have an associate degree or diploma in nursing.
 All applicants must hold a valid, unencumbered license to practice registered program nursing in their state of residence, and have a 2.5 GPA or better in the past nursing program.
-Students who do not meet the 2.5 GPA requirement may apply for admission to the BSN program on a provisional status.
+Students who do not meet the 2.5 GPA requirement, may apply for admission to the RN to BSN program on a provisional status.
 Upon successful completion of the first semester of the nursing curriculum, a student may apply for a change of status from provisional admission to the full admission.
+All applicants are required to submit a resume demonstrating current work experience as an RN.

-The program is full-time and is 45-weeks (9 five-week terms) in length.
+The full-time program is 45-weeks (9, five-week terms) in length.
+The part-time option is 16 terms.
 The classes are delivered online.
-All students receive an orientation to the program and the online learning system prior to the first day of classes.
+A two-week orientation class is required before NUR classes begin.
 All of the upper level general education courses are available online.
-Two courses require preceptorships.
+Two courses require preceptorships (NUR 420 and NUR 452) and one class requires lab practice (NUR 331).

-Students registered for online classes are required to successfully complete an online orientation before they are approved for online classes.
-In addition, they are encouraged to take an online tutorial available via the Internet at http://ecpicollege.com/?id=test#.
+Students are required to successfully complete the Online Campus' orientation before they are enrolled in classes.
+In addition, students are encouraged to take an online tutorial available via the Internet at http://ecpicollege.com/?id=test#.
 These resources provide information on the nature of faculty/student interaction, prerequisite technology competencies, and skills, technical equipment requirements, and availability of academic support services information pertaining to technical requirements, etc.